gnvvs-2003/DSA/README.md

     2. Search element in a sorted rotated array with duplicates - completed
     3. Minimum value in a sorted rotated array - completed
     4. No of times a sorted array is rotated - completed
+2. arrays
+    1. Unique Element in an array - completed